 Fancy chickens are so much fun to add to your backyard flock.
-A pair or two of these unusual breeds can not only make for quite the conversation starter but can be visually stunning or quirky according to which breed you pick.
+A pair or two of these unusual breeds can not only make for quite the conversation starter but can be visually stunning and add some quirkiness to your flock.

 Temperature and climate also need to be regarded when picking a breed.
 Some of the breeds come from tropical climates and don’t handle cold weather well, while others don’t tolerate the heat.

 Getting the facts about whichever breed you pick will help you determine if a fancy chicken will be a healthy, happy addition to your backyard flock.

 This post was written in collaboration with our friends at My Pet Chicken, be sure to check them out for all your chicken buying needs!

 The Silkie chicken is a lovable breed of domestic chicken believed to have originated in China or Southeast Asia.
 They are a small, fluffy ornamental breed known for their unique appearance and gentle temperament.
 They are the lap dog of the chicken world!

 One of the most distinctive features of the Silkie chicken is its feathers, which are soft and fluffy like fur, and come in various colors such as black, white, blue, splash, and buff.